Fast Predictive Uncertainty for Classification with Bayesian Deep Networks: The Laplace Bridge

 This density of $\vz$, the Dirichlet distribution in the \emph{softmax basis}, can now be accurately approximated by a Gaussian through a Laplace approximation (see Figure \ref{fig:1D_Laplace_bridge}), yielding an analytic map from the parameter $\valpha\in\mathbb{R}_+ ^K$ to the parameters of the Gaussian ($\vmu \in\mathbb{R}^K$ and symmetric~positive~definite $\mSigma\in\mathbb{R}^{K\times K}$), given by

 The corresponding derivations require care because the Gaussian parameter space is evidently larger than that of the Dirichlet and not fully identified by the transformation.
-A pseudo-inverse of this map was provided by \citet{KernelTopicModels2012}.
+A pseudo-inverse of this map was provided as a side result in \citet{KernelTopicModels2012}.
 It maps the Gaussian parameters to those of the Dirichlet as

-(this equation ignores off-diagonal elements of $\mSigma$, more discussion below).
-Together, Eqs.~\eqref{eq:mubridge}, \eqref{eq:Sigmabridge} and \eqref{eq:alpha_transform} will here be used for Bayesian Deep Learning, and jointly called the \emph{Laplace Bridge}.
-A full derivation of the LB can be found in \ref{appendix_B_LB} and \ref{appendix_C_inversion}.
+(this equation ignores off-diagonal elements of $\mSigma$, more discussion in Appendix \ref{appendix_C_inversion}).
+Together, Eqs.~\eqref{eq:mubridge}, \eqref{eq:Sigmabridge} and \eqref{eq:alpha_transform} will be called the \emph{Laplace Bridge}.
+For Bayesian Deep Learning, we only use Equation \eqref{eq:alpha_transform} which maps from $\boldsymbol{\mu}, \boldsymbol\Sigma$ to $\boldsymbol\alpha$.
 Even though the LB implies a reduction of the distribution's expressiveness, we show in \Cref{sec:method} that this map is still sufficiently accurate.

-\Cref{fig:LPbridge_sMAP_and_uncertainty} shows the quality of the resulting approximation.
-We consider multiple different $\vmu, \mSigma$ in three dimensions.
-We exhaustively sample from the Gaussian and apply the softmax.
-The resulting histogram is compared to the PDF of the corresponding Dirichlet obtained via the LB.
-The first part of the figure emphasizes that a point estimate is insufficient.
-Since the mode of the Dirichlet is defined as

-the parameters ($\valpha_1 = [2,2,6]^\top$ and $\valpha_2 = [11,11,51]^\top$) yield the same point estimate even though their distributions are clearly different.
-The second part shows how the LB maps w.r.t decreasing uncertainty $\mSigma$.
-We find that different levels of uncertainty are well captured by the LB.